iteaky/test/readme.md

 The app will star on localhost:8080

+Use credentials:
+Login: admin
+Password: admin

 There is two endpoint:
-1) You can send GET request without pararametrs on localhost:8080/fact.
+1) You can send GET request without parameters on localhost:8080/fact.
-2) You can send POST reques on localhost:8080/fact with  JSON contains list of Strings.
+2) You can send POST request on localhost:8080/fact with  JSON contains list of Strings.

 Example: